GriffinNye22/ShellSimulation/README.md

   >
   > Upon receipt of the message, the server passes it to handleCmd(), along with the message queue ID, and the file pointer to the bin file.
 From here, getTotalLogRecords() is called which
   > calculates the total number of log records in the server log in a similar fashion to getTotalRecords() using fgets().
 The MAXLOGRECORDSIZE is used in this method to allow the buffer to store
   > all records.
-The LOGFILENAME is also stored as a global in p2ser.cpp, so as to allow easier updating of the server log file name, in the case that it needs to be changed.
+The LOGFILENAME is also stored as a constant in server.cpp's main(), so as to allow easier updating of the server log file name, in the case that it needs to be changed.
   >
   > MAXLOGRECORDSIZE is set at 64, as the longest log entry message in LogRequest() is the server response for showing the log, which contains 56 characters, plus a maximum of 5 characters for
   > the pid (32768 is max), and an extra 3 characters for the record number, as the bin file is highly unlikely to exceed 999 records at this point in time.
 If at any point the storage capability
-  > of the bin file exceeds this assumption, the MAXLOGRECORDSIZE constant can easily be updated in the MsgQPackets.h file.
+  > of the bin file exceeds this assumption, the MAXLOGRECORDSIZE constant can easily be updated in the MsgQPackets.cpp file.
   >
   > The server then sends the number of total log records back to the client via sendMsg().
 After sending the number of total log records back to the client, the server then calls sendLog(),
   > passing it the message queue ID, the client's PID, and the number of records in the log file.
   >
   > sendLog() opens the file for reading, and loops for as many records there are in the log file.
-For each loop, sendLogRecord() is called and passed the log file pointer, the message queue ID,
+For each loop, sendLogRecord() is called and passed a file pointer to the log file, the message queue ID,
   > and the client's PID.
   >
   > sendLogRecord() reads a record from the log file, constructs a logPacket using the proper msgType and sender, and the retrieved log record.
 The log record is then sent to the client via